sfmix/sfmix/documentation/netbox.md

 Participant Peering Subnet IP assignments are tracked as Netbox IP Addresses tagged with the Netbox Tag "IXP Participant".

+The association to a Participant is made by setting the Participant's Tenant as the Netbox Tenant on the Netbox IP Address.

 In order to facilitate mapping the address to a participant's logical/physical L2 interface, two Netbox Custom Fields are used:

 - "Participant LAG" of type "Interface" points to the LAG or physical interface for that participant.